Assistant Professor of Finance

 Do Excess Control Rights Benefit Creditors?
 Evidence from Dual-Class Firms.
 Journal of Financial and Quantitative Analysis, 2021

-Flight to Safety: How Economic Downturns Affect Talent Flows to Startups (NBER WP No. 27907), with Shai Bernstein and Richard Townsend (NBER Video; NBER Bulletin on Entrepreneurship) Invited for submission to Review of Financial Studies (dual submission process)
+Flight to Safety: How Economic Downturns Affect Talent Flows to Startups (NBER WP No. 27907), with Shai Bernstein and Richard Townsend.
+R&R, Review of Financial Studies

-The increased burden of disclosure and governance regulations is often cited as a key reason for the significant decline in the number of publicly-listed companies in the U.S. We explore the connection between regulatory costs and the number of listed firms by exploiting a regulatory quirk: many rules trigger when a firm's public float exceeds a threshold.
-Consistent with firms seeking to avoid costly regulation, we document significant bunching around multiple regulatory thresholds introduced from 1992 to 2012.
-We present a revealed preference estimation strategy that uses this behavior to quantify regulatory costs.
-Our estimates show that various disclosure and internal governance rules lead to a total compliance cost of 4.3% of the market capitalization for a median U.S. public firm.
-Regulatory costs have a greater impact on private firms' IPO decisions than on public firms' going private decisions.
-However, heightened regulatory costs only explain a small fraction of the decline in the number of public firms.
+We quantify the regulatory costs of being public by exploiting a regulatory quirk: many rules trigger when a firm's public float exceeds a threshold.
+Consistent with firms seeking to avoid costly regulation, we document significant bunching around multiple regulatory thresholds.
+A bunching estimation shows that various disclosure and internal governance rules lead to a total compliance cost of 4.1% of the median firm's market capitalization.
+Regulatory costs have a greater impact on private firms' IPO decisions than on public firms' going-private decisions, but such costs only explain a small part of the decline in the number of public firms.

-Conferences: SFS Cavalcade, 13th Annual Northwestern Conference on Innovation Economics, EFA, FIRS, MFA, NFA, CICF, Pacific Northwest Finance Conference, 3rd Junior Entrepreneurial Finance and Innovation Workshop.
-Coverage: Darden Ideas to Action
+SFS Cavalcade, 13th Annual Northwestern Conference on Innovation Economics, EFA, FIRS, MFA, NFA, CICF, Pacific Northwest Finance Conference, 3rd Junior Entrepreneurial Finance and Innovation Workshop

 We identify strong cross-border institutions as a driver for the globalization of innovation.
 Using 67 million patents from over 100 patent offices, we introduce novel measures of innovation diffusion and collaboration.
-Exploiting staggered bilateral investment treaties as shocks to cross-border property rights and contract enforcement, we show that signatory countries increase technology adoption and sourcing from each other; they also increase R&D collaborations.
-These interactions result in technological convergence.
-The effects are particularly strong for process innovation, and for countries that are technological laggards or have weak domestic institutions.
-Increased innovation contracting and exchange of capital are the key channels.
+Exploiting staggered bilateral investment treaties (BITs) as shocks to cross-border property rights and contract enforcement, we show that signatory countries increase technology adoption and sourcing from each other; they also increase R&D collaborations.
+Consistent with BITs reducing investment frictions, the results are particularly strong for process innovation and for countries with weak domestic institutions.
+Foreign investments with high frictions, such as inter-firm investments in R&D-active sectors, are most responsive to BITs.

 Can crowdfunding benefit entrepreneurs beyond providing finance?
 This paper shows that crowdfunding extends early feedback to entrepreneurs about the market demand for their projects, thereby mitigating uncertainty associated with entry.
 Using Kickstarter data and exploiting a weather-based instrument, I show that more positive feedback (i.e., more initial pledging) from the crowd increases entrepreneurs’ chances to continue and commercialize their projects.
 The effects are stronger when entrepreneurs face higher uncertainty or when the crowd is more experienced.
 Consistent with crowdfunding feedback containing real option value, entrepreneurs launch riskier projects when the opportunity cost of crowdfunding increases.
 A survey of Kickstarter entrepreneurs corroborates these results.